betaniacs/LearnFromMusic/README.md

 Then open http://localhost:8080.
 Saved decks persist in the `deck-data` volume across rebuilds and `docker compose down`; `docker compose down -v` deletes them.

-The backend is not published to the host — it listens only on the compose network, and the browser reaches it through nginx at `/api`.
-Built image sizes are 461 MB (backend, needs the Node runtime) and 76 MB (frontend, nginx only).

 ## API

 | Method   | Route                | Purpose                                   |